Seto & Nagakute 瀬戸＆長久手エリア

 Seto and Nagakute are accessible by train.

-Seto-shi Station is around 45 minutes from Nagoya Station , take the JR Chuo Line and change to the Aichi Loop Line at Kozoji Station.
-For Nagakute, take the Higashiyama subway line to its end at Fujigaoka, and then change to the Linimo monorail line to Nagakute Kosenji Station.
+Owari-Seto Station is around 45 minutes from Nagoya Station , take the JR Chuo Line and change to the Meitetsu Seto Line at Ozone Station.
+For Nagakute, take the Higashiyama subway line to its end at Fujigaoka, and then change to the Linimo monorail line to Nagakute Kosenjo Station.
 This takes around 45 minutes in total.

 Glazed ceramics found in Seto date back 1,000 years